xerial/sbt-sonatype/README.md

 ### build.sbt

 sbt-sonatype is an autoplugin, it will automatically configure your build.
 There are a few settings though that you need to define yourself.
-Import `SonatypeKeys._`, and then define the following keys:
+Add `Sonatype.sonatypeSettings` in your root project, and then define the following keys:

   * `sonatypeProfileName`
      * This is your Sonatype acount profile name, e.g. `org.xerial`.
 If you do not set this value, it will be the same with the `organization` value.